-- 1.9 The gross expenditure for the GLA (Mayor and Assembly) and each functional body is funded through a combination of resources directly controlled and allocated by the Mayor, primarily council tax and retained business rates income, and other sources of income, such as specific and general government grants and fares income, as well as locally raised taxes and charges, such as the congestion charge, the Crossrail Business Rate Supplement (BRS) and Mayoral Community Infrastructure Levy (MCIL). - 1.10 Overall gross revenue and capital expenditure is proposed to increase by £1,872.5 million in 2021-22 compared to the 2020-21 forecast outturn.
-This includes the revenue impact of the forecast increase in police officer numbers, expected to be funded by additional grant from central government.
-The GLA's capital spending plan for 2021-22 also contains an additional £825 million contribution towards the completion of the Crossrail project following the agreement reached with the Government on 30 November 2020 a contribution which is then applied to the project as set out in TfL's capital spending plan. - 1.11 After allowing for fares, charges, other income including locally-raised revenues for Crossrail and the planned use of reserves, gross revenue expenditure of £13,766.6 million for 2021-22 translates into net revenue expenditure to be financed from government grants, retained business rates and the council tax precept of £9,203.8 million.
+- 1.9 The gross expenditure for the GLA (Mayor and Assembly) and each functional body is funded through a combination of resources directly controlled and allocated by the Mayor, primarily council tax and retained business rates income, and other sources of income, such as specific and general government grants and fares income, as well as locally raised taxes and charges, such as the congestion charge, the Crossrail Business Rate Supplement (BRS) and Mayoral Community Infrastructure Levy (MCIL). - 1.10 Overall gross revenue and capital expenditure on a statutory basis is proposed to increase by £1,790.8 million in 2021-22 compared to the 2020-21 forecast outturn.
+Once allowing for the treatment of items which are included in the statutory calculations of both the GLA and relevant functional body, overall the effective gross expenditure of the GLA Group is set to increase in 2021-22 by £907.8 million.
+This increase is explained principally by the funding uplift, both through Home Office grant and the council tax precept, for the recruitment of additional police officers of £123 million, and GLA's extra agreed £825 million contribution towards the costs of Crossrail of which £760 million is expected to be paid to TfL in 2021-22. - 1.11 After allowing for fares, charges, other income including locally-raised revenues for Crossrail and the planned use of reserves, gross revenue expenditure of £13,745.2 million for 2021-22 translates into net revenue expenditure to be financed from government grants, retained business rates and the council tax precept of £9,210.8 million.

 1.12 Set out below is a summary of the planned total revenue and capital expenditure of the GLA Group in 2021-22 compared to the 2020-21 forecast outturn for each body.
+These estimates have been updated to take account of the Mayor's council tax proposals following the provisional local government and police finance settlements.
+The 2021-22 estimates are subject to the confirmation and approval of council tax referendum principles that would permit the necessary increases.
 The GLA: Mayor revenue figure in the table includes corporate items such as capital financing costs for the borrowing incurred for its contributions towards Crossrail and the Northern line extension.
-It also includes the GLA's estimated tariff and levy payments, which are expected to be made to the Government under the business rates retention system to support local services elsewhere in England; these estimates will be updated in the final draft budget to reflect the impact of the local government finance settlement and the updated billing authority estimates of business rates income.
+It also includes the GLA's estimated tariff and levy payments, which are expected to be made to the Government under the business rates retention system to support local services elsewhere in England; figures will be updated in the final draft budget to reflect the impact of final police and local government finance settlements, as well as the updated billing authority estimates of business rates and council tax income.